Beer Priming Calculator

 German Wheat Beer 3.3 - 4.5 volumes

-Don't Over Prime!
 When bottling I typically do 3.5 ounces of corn sugar (dextrose) by weight for 5 gallons.
-This yields about 2.2 volumes of carbonation, which is plenty.
+This yields about 2.1 volumes of carbonation, which is plenty.
 Over carbonation leads to a lot of problems, like swollen caps, exploding bottles, and a really annoying time trying to pour foamy beer.
 See our article on home brew bottle bombs.

 Notes on Sugars: Corn sugar and dextrose are the same thing.
 Dextrose is the most popular priming sugar.
-Table sugar can also be used.
+Table sugar can also be used, and it is assumed that corn sugar is 91% sugar, while table sugar is 100% sugar.
 Dry Malt Extract (DME) is another option.
-This calculator uses a 75% attenuation value for the DME.
+This calculator uses 68% attenuation for DME.

 Measuring Priming Sugar: We recommend measuring priming sugar by weight.
 The values this calculator reports are by weight, not by volume.
 Weight is the most reliable method.
 Use the same scale you use for hop additions.